Crisis in Venezuela: Maduro presidency

-Following Chávez's death in 2013, Nicolás Maduro became president after defeating his opponent Henrique Capriles Radonski by 235,000 votes, a 1.5% margin.
-Maduro continued most of the existing economic policies of his predecessor Chávez.
+Following Chávez's death in 2013, Nicolás Maduro became president after defeating his opponent Henrique Capriles by 235,000 votes, a 1.5% margin.
+Maduro continued most of the existing economic policies of Chávez.
 Upon entering the presidency, his administration faced a high inflation rate and large shortages of goods, problems left over from Chávez's policies.

 Maduro said capitalist speculation had driven high rates of inflation and created widespread shortages of basic necessities.
-He enacted economic measures against political opponents, who he and loyalists stated were behind an international economic conspiracy.
-Maduro was criticized for concentrating on public opinion, instead of tending to practical issues which economists had warned about, or creating ideas to improve Venezuela's economic prospects.
+In September 2013, the government seized a toilet paper factory, saying that its owners had been hoarding goods in hopes of selling them later at a higher price.
+In November, the government seized an electronics store over allegations of price gouging, and imposed price controls on another.
+The imposition of price controls on certain industries led to a surge in demand for those goods.
+Though the price controls made goods more affordable for those who could obtain them, they could not meet overall demand.
+Maduro announced a three phase plan to alleviate the country's economic troubles.
+The goals of his "economic offensive" were to activate domestic production, break with "oil rentism", guarantee supply and fix prices at affordable levels.
+In 2014, The National Assembly granted him greater powers to impose price controls and seize businesses he accused of price gouging scarce goods.

-By 2014, Venezuela had entered an economic recession and by 2016, the country had an inflation rate of 800%, the highest in its history.
+By 2014, Venezuela had entered an economic recession.
+The economy contracted by 4.8%, 4.9% and 2.3% in the first three quarters of the year.
+12-month inflation reached 63.6%.
+Oil exports fell by 14.2%.
+Despite poor GDP growth, some social indicators continued to improve.
+Extreme poverty was reduced to 5.4% and unemployment fell to 5.9%.
+The crisis intensified as a result of oil oversupply in early 2015, and a drop in Venezuela's oil production from lack of maintenance and investment.
+Between 2014 and 2016, real GDP declined by an estimated 24.3%.
+By 2016, the country had an inflation rate of 800%, the highest in its history.

-The crisis intensified under the Maduro government, growing more severe as a result of low oil prices in early 2015, and a drop in Venezuela's oil production from lack of maintenance and investment.
-The government failed to cut spending in the face of falling oil revenues, and has dealt with the crisis by denying its existence and violently repressing opposition.
-Extrajudicial killings by the Venezuelan government became common, with the United Nations (UN) reporting 5,287 killings by the Special Action Forces (FAES) in 2017, with at least another 1,569 killings recorded in the first six months of 2019; the UN had "reasonable grounds to believe that many of these killings constitute extrajudicial executions" and characterized the security operations as "aimed at neutralizing, repressing and criminalizing political opponents and people critical of the government".
-The UN also stated that the Special Action Forces "would plant arms and drugs and fire their weapons against the walls or in the air to suggest a confrontation and to show the victim had resisted authority" and that some of the killings were "done as a reprisal for [the victims'] participation in anti-government demonstrations."

 In January 2016, the National Assembly declared a "health humanitarian crisis" given the "serious shortage of medicines, medical supplies and deterioration of humanitarian infrastructure", asking Maduro's government to "guarantee immediate access to the list of essential medicines that are basic and indispensable and that must be accessible at all times."
 In August, Secretary-General of the United Nations Ban Ki-moon declared that there was a humanitarian crisis in Venezuela caused by the lack of basic needs, including food, water, sanitation and clothing.
-Before the 2019 presidential crisis, the Maduro government denied several offers of aid, stating that there was not a humanitarian crisis and that such claims were used to justify foreign intervention.
-Maduro's refusal of aid worsened the effects of Venezuela's crisis.